 For re-inspection schedules in Township jurisdictions, contact your Township Assessor's office.

-Note: Lake County will not be issuing Form 11s for 19pay20; tax bills will serve as notice for all taxpayers.
+Note: Lake County will not be issuing Form 11s for 20pay21; tax bills will serve as notice for all taxpayers.

 As a result of legislative changes that were passed in 2017, significant changes have been made to the appeal process.
 Taxpayers wishing to contest their assessment must now do so on the State prescribed form, Form 130.
 Form 133, which was previously used to contest assessments on objective grounds, has been eliminated.
 Taxpayers wishing to contest their assessment on objective grounds (for example, a garage that has been removed or too much square footage) should now do so using page 2 of Form 130.
 For further information, please visit the DLGF’s website at http://www.in.gov/dlgf/ or contact our office directly.

-The website has been updated to reflect 2019 assessed values (for taxes payable in 2020).
+The website has been updated to reflect 2020 assessed values (for taxes payable in 2021).
 The deadline to appeal is June 15th.
-Please feel free to contact your township assessor or our office for additional information.
+Please feel free to contact us for additional information.

 You may submit all appeal related documentation via email to email@example.com